Tumult97/Obsidian-Files/Reviews/John.md

 You are still the face of the team.
-From what I hear you are the charismatic, professional and well formed face, wall and
+From what I hear you are the charismatic, professional and well formed face, wall and dam for the team.
+You do well to translate what the client want